dflook/terraform-github-actions/terraform-validate/README.md

 * `workspace`

   Terraform workspace to use for the `terraform.workspace` value while validating.
-Note that for remote operations in Terraform Cloud/Enterprise, this is always `default`.
+Note that for remote operations in a cloud backend, this is always `default`.

-  Also used for discovering the terraform version to use, if not otherwise specified.
+  Also used for discovering the Terraform version to use, if not otherwise specified.
   See [dflook/terraform-version](https://github.com/dflook/terraform-github-actions/tree/main/terraform-version#terraform-version-action) for details.

   - Type: string